 Getting the best sleep possible is something we all strive for.
-But, often when choosing a bigger bed, we’re left to choose between a king or queen bed.
-Which one is better for you, and are there any differences that matter.
+But, often when choosing a bed, we’re left to choose between a king or queen bed.
+So which one should you go for?

-King vs queen – what are the main differences and which one is better for you?
-Queen beds are good for those who are budget-conscious, but a king bed is better if you’re sharing, or taller.
-However, both have their plus points and downsides, and you can read on to find out more differences, and what works better for your budget.
+King vs queen – what are the differences and which one is better for you?
+Queen beds are good for those who are budget-conscious, but a king bed is better if you’re sharing, or bigger.
+However, both have their pros and cons.
+Read on to find out key differences, and what mattress or bed frame size works better for your needs.

 King vs Queen: Comparison Table